Menu

 Cultural Heritage Program

-Based in Entebbe, Uganda, the Entebbe Cultural Dance Group is a community-led initiative bringing together local cultural practitioners to preserve and celebrate traditional music, dance, rhythm, and storytelling.
+Based in Entebbe, Uganda, the Adeudeu Cultural Troupe is a community-led initiative bringing together local cultural practitioners to preserve and celebrate traditional music, dance, rhythm, and storytelling.

-Led by Patrick and supported through a partnership with Africa Sustainable Journeys, the group creates opportunities for community members to share Uganda’s living heritage while keeping traditional knowledge and cultural expressions alive for future generations.
+Led by Susan and supported through a partnership with Africa Sustainable Journeys (ASJ), the troupe creates opportunities for community members to share Uganda’s living heritage while keeping traditional knowledge and cultural expressions alive for future generations.

 How Your Journey Supports This Program

 • Creating Sustainable Opportunities.
-By connecting the cultural group with travellers and tourism partners, the program creates opportunities for performers to earn dignified income through sharing their cultural skills and traditions.
+By connecting the troupe with travellers and tourism partners, the program creates opportunities for performers to earn dignified income by sharing their cultural skills, traditions, and stories.

 • Supporting Cultural Preservation.
-Contributions help strengthen the group’s ability to continue cultural activities, including maintaining traditional instruments, performance materials, and spaces for practice and learning.
+Contributions help strengthen the troupe’s ability to continue cultural activities, including maintaining traditional musical instruments, costumes, performance materials, and spaces for practice and learning.

 • Passing Traditions to Future Generations.
 The program supports knowledge sharing between experienced cultural practitioners and younger generations, helping preserve Uganda’s heritage while encouraging youth participation and pride in their culture.

-“Our partnership with ASJ has given us a platform to share our culture with visitors from around the world.
-It has encouraged our youth to value our traditions while creating opportunities for our community through cultural tourism.”
+“Our partnership with Africa Sustainable Journeys has given us a platform to share our culture with visitors from around the world.
+It has encouraged our youth to value our traditions while creating meaningful opportunities for our community through cultural tourism.”

 Our Pillars for Lasting Impact